oroochristopher-stack/bank-customer-risk-segmentation/README.md

 **To Reproduce Results:**
 1. Configure `scripts/python/config.py` with your GCP Project ID.
 2. Execute `notebook/Risk_Pipeline.ipynb` to deploy the **Governed View Layer** and generate financial reports.

+---
+## V. Technical Appendix & Project Architecture
+**Data Pipeline:**
+1. **BigQuery (SQL):** Multi-stage ETL to harden 32k raw records into a Governed Silver View.
+2. **Python (Pandas):** Forensic auditing, LTI binning, and IFRS 9 mathematical modeling.
+3. **Excel (Power Query):** Automated ingestion of BigQuery exports for executive visualization.

+**The Analyst's Verdict:**
+By integrating debt-capacity metrics (LTI) with legacy behavioral data, I have demonstrated that a bank's insolvency risk is often hidden in its standard-tier renter volume.
+While the Tier 3 Renter segment represents a realized loss, the implementation of a 0.30 LTI "Hard-Gate" serves as a critical Capital Preservation measure.
+This project provides the roadmap for significant future loss avoidance and a full restoration of the bank's Net Interest Margin.